Good Conduct Medal (United States): Army Good Conduct Medal

-Gold clasps indicate eleventh (one loop) through the fifteenth award (five loops).
+Gold clasps indicate the eleventh (one loop) through the fifteenth award (five loops).

-Officially, the Good Conduct Medal is awarded for exemplary behavior, efficiency, and fidelity in active Federal Military service.
-It is awarded on a selective basis to each soldier who distinguishes himself/herself from among his/her fellow soldiers by their exemplary conduct, efficiency, and fidelity throughout a specified period of continuous enlisted active Federal military service.
-Qualifying periods of service include each three years completed after 27 August 1940 or, for first award only, upon completion of at least one year upon termination of service if separated prior to three years.
-Also for the first award only, for those individuals who died before completing one year of active Federal military service if the death occurred in the line of duty.
-The immediate commander must approve the award and the award must be announced in permanent orders.
+Officially, the Good Conduct Medal is awarded for exemplary behavior, efficiency, and fidelity in active Federal military service.
+It is awarded on a selective basis to each enlisted Soldier who distinguishes himself or herself from among fellow Soldiers by exemplary conduct, efficiency, and fidelity throughout a specified period of continuous enlisted active Federal military service.
+Active Federal military service includes periods of active duty and Active Guard and Reserve service but excludes active duty for training and full-time training duty.
+Qualifying periods of service include each three years completed after 27 August 1940 or, for the first award only, upon completion of at least one year upon termination of service if separated prior to three years.
+Also for the first award only, the medal may be awarded to individuals who died before completing one year of active Federal military service if the death occurred in the line of duty.
+For enlisted members of the Army National Guard and U.S. Army Reserve, qualifying service must consist of active Federal service, such as mobilization, Active Guard and Reserve service, or active duty for operational support other than for training; routine drilling and annual training service is not creditable and is instead recognized by the Army Reserve Components Achievement Medal.
+While disciplinary actions may affect eligibility, records of non-judicial punishment or unfavorable action are not automatically disqualifying and are evaluated by the immediate commander based on the totality of the Soldier’s service.
+The immediate commander must approve the award, and the award must be announced in permanent orders.

-The "loops" indicating subsequent awards were called "hitches", a "hitch" being three years of service.
-During the Vietnam War it was known as the "Dentyne wrapper" (chewing gum brand) owing to it being red and white like the medal's suspension ribbon.
+The loops indicating subsequent awards were historically referred to as “hitches,” a term denoting three years of qualifying service.
+During the Vietnam War era, the ribbon was colloquially referred to as the “Dentyne wrapper” because of its red and white appearance.